huijing/huijing.github.io/_posts/2017-10-15-musings-on-speaking-at-conferences.md

 It's a bit of a chicken and egg problem we have here.
 Definitely not something that can be solved with a simple solution.
 But I hope this sets some context for some of my subsequent (potentially controversial) viewpoints.

 At this point, I want to express my immense gratitude to the organisers who chose to take a chance on me.
-2017 was my inaugural year of speaking at web conferences.
+2017 was my inaugural year of speaking internationally at web conferences.
 But I started out at a local meetup in 2015, when a friend of mine asked me to talk about an article I wrote that was published on A List Apart.

 One thing led to another and before I knew it, I got my first hosting gig as the MC for [CSSConf.Asia 2015](https://2015.cssconf.asia/) from [Thomas Gorissen](https://twitter.com/serrynaimo).
 That was how I got to know Aysha in the first place (I still remember exactly where and when we met <span class="emoji" role="img" tabindex="0" aria-label="person gesturing ok">&#x1F646;</span>).
 The following year, I did a short talk at [CSSConf.Asia 2016](https://2016.cssconf.asia/) which was in turn MC-ed by Aysha and another good friend of mine, Zell.